 These are great times to test sending out your emails!

-The bottom line is this: finding the best time to send emails to your list is really dependent on how well you know your subscribers.
+Finding the best time to send emails to your list is really dependent on how well you know your subscribers.

-Then, A/B test those active times, and you’ll be well on your way to discovering the perfect send time for your email list.
+Then, A/B test their most active times and you’ll be well on your way to discovering the perfect send time for your email list.